CSS Conditional Rules Module Level 3

 For forward-compatibility, section 4.1.8 (Declarations and properties) of [CSS21] defines rules for handling invalid properties and values.
 CSS processors that do not implement or partially implement a specification must treat any part of a value that they do not implement, or do not have a usable level of support for, as invalid according to this rule for handling invalid properties and values, and therefore must discard the declaration as a parse error.

 A CSS processor is considered to support a declaration (consisting of a property and value) if it accepts that declaration (rather than discarding it as a parse error) within a style rule.
-If a processor does not implement, with a usable level of support, the value given, then it must not accept the declaration or claim support for it.
+If a processor does not implement, with a usable level of support, both the property and the value given, then it must not accept the declaration or claim support for it.

 Note: Note that properties or values whose support is effectively disabled by user preferences are still considered as supported by this definition.
 For example, if a user has enabled a high-contrast mode that causes colors to be overridden, the CSS processor is still considered to support the color property even though declarations of the color property may have no effect.
 On the other hand, a developer-facing preference whose purpose is to enable or disable support for an experimental CSS feature does affect this definition of support.